WHO IS A YOUTH HOUSING WORKER?

 - As a non-profit, we definitely do NOT have foosball and free snacks, but what we DO have, is the ability to empower our teams, be a part of something bigger…and learning and growing in an organization that fosters transparency and trust.

 As an employer, CMHA Kelowna strives to create a workplace that respects and values all individuals, minimizes bias, and promotes the equity, diversity, and inclusion of different perspectives and ideas.
-At CMHA Kelowna, that means welcoming diversity in mental health, race, ethnicity, and culture.
-It also means diverse abilities, age, religion, sexual orientation, socio-economic status, gender identities, education, marital status, language, and physical appearance.
+At CMHA Kelowna that means welcoming diversity in mental health, race, ethnicity, and culture.
+It also means diverse abilities, age, religion, sexual orientation, socio-economic status, gender identities, education, marital status, language, and physical self expression.
 These values are embedded in the work CMHA Kelowna does every day.